Next month’s end marks my first anniversary of owning the 2021 Model Y Long Range and, with it, my entry into the muddy realm of “driving automation.”

 Dynamic Driving Task (DDT)

 DDT is what we call driving or the act of controlling a vehicle’s motions.
+It’s everything involved in getting the car to move from point A to point B.

 Technically, DDT includes all the operational and tactical functions required to operate a vehicle in on-road traffic, such as acceleration, deacceleration, braking, steering, turning, and stopping.